-- Putting the kettle on Britons drink an amazing 60.2 billion cups of tea a day according to The Tea Council.
+- Putting the kettle on In the UK we drink approximately 100 million cups of tea daily, which is almost 36 billion per year according to the Tea Council.
 That's a lot of tea, and a lot of electricity too!
 That's why it's important to only boil as much water as you need in your kettle.
 It's best to boil enough water for one cup, not three or five - plus you won't have to wait as long, which is a bonus!

 - Brrrr The fridge is an important part of the kitchen, it keeps food fresh, cool and healthy!
 But it takes a lot of energy to keep cool, so help it by not leaving the fridge door open or putting hot things inside.

 - Shopping Many products are now helping you to reduce your energy use and your parents’ energy bills!
 Check new products for their efficiency grade and rating and keep an eye out for the Energy Efficiency Recommended logo.